burja8x/relay/README.md

 During testing, we found that the relay tool (in our case) delayed each communication (in both directions) by an average of 25 ms.

 ###User interface
 You can easily change tag information (UID, ATQA, SAK, ATS) in the user interface.
-You can also change the rest of the communication, if you dont know the block numbers and CRC, you can use a later "X" in these places.
+You can also change the rest of the communication, if you don't know the block numbers and CRC, you can use a latter "X" in these places.
 This allows any character to be in that position.

 User interface has 5 tabs:
 - **Terminal** Is a normal console. (don't forget that you expose the console to everyone on the network!
 If you want, you can comment in the code, the input data that comes from the network)